Please be mindful when travelling in Outback Queensland as it is different to elsewhere in Australia.

 Help us keep the Outback clean for future visitors by properly disposing of your rubbish.

 Many newcomers to Outback Queensland may find themselves stepping into the shower at the end of a day of adventure to find the water from the pipes smells a bit off – don’t panic!
-To read more on Bore Water and The Great Artesian Basin, click here.
+Sulphur gas is trapped with the water and hence, gives it a distinctive smell.

 Always use accredited Visitor Information Centres to obtain local and regional information.